Berry curvature-induced transport signature for altermagnetic order

 It is well known that the Berry curvature is highly constrained by symmetries.
-A Berry curvature monopole can only appear in systems that break TR symmetry.
+A Berry curvature monopole can only appear in systems that break time reversal (TR) symmetry.
 A Berry dipole requires breaking of inversion symmetry~\cite{LiangFu2015}.
 Recent studies have shown that a Berry curvature quadrupole can appear in systems with $C_4K$ symmetry~\cite{LawPRB2023,Tohid2024}.
 Here, both TR symmetry ($K$) and a fourfold rotational symmetry ($C_{4}$) are broken, while their combination $C_{4}K$ remains a symmetry.
 In such systems, there is no Berry curvature-induced conductivity in linear or quadratic orders in the applied electric field.
 It appears only at the third order in the applied electric field.

-In this paper, we focus on a different signature that requires both external electric and magnetic fields.
-The resulting current is linear in both fields.
-The requisite $C_{4}K$ symmetry is realized in altermagnets~\cite{SinovaPRX2022,Sinova2PRX2022,Fedchenko_undated-qm} as well as in magnetically ordered materials belonging to certain magnetic point groups~\cite{LawPRB2023}.
+In this paper, we focus on magnetoconductivity anisotropy -- a transport signature that requires both external electric and magnetic fields.
+Crucially, being related to the Berry quadrupole, this quantity is present in $d$-wave altermagnetic materials that exhibit $C_{4}K$ symmetry~\cite{SinovaPRX2022,Sinova2PRX2022,Fedchenko_undated-qm}.
 Intriguingly, the very same symmetry requirements are also invoked in chiral higher-order topological crystalline insulators~\cite{Schindler2018}.
-Here, we restrict our attention to metallic systems where the Hall response appears as a Fermi-surface property~\cite{Berry6app,Wang2007}.
+Here, we restrict our attention to metallic systems where conductivity can be viewed as a Fermi-surface property~\cite{Berry6app,Wang2007}.